 [T]he effect of the religious freedom Amendment to our Constitution was to take every form of propagation of religion out of the realm of things which could directly or indirectly be made public business and thereby be supported in whole or in part at taxpayers' expense.
 That is a difference which the Constitution sets up between religion and almost every other subject matter of legislation, a difference which goes to the very root of religious freedom This freedom was first in the Bill of Rights because it was first in the forefathers' minds; it was set forth in absolute terms, and its strength is its rigidity.
-It was intended not only to keep the states' hands out of religion, but to keep religion's hands off the state, and above all, to keep bitter religious controversy out of public life by denying to every denomination any advantage from getting control of public policy or the public purse.49
+It was intended not only to keep the states' hands out of religious controversy out of public life by denying to every denomination any advantage from getting control of public policy or the public purse.49

 State-church separation gives churches some significant benefits, like exclusion from taxation.
-Attached to these benefits are burdens, most importantly, that taxpayers will not fund your religion.
+Attached to these benefits are burdens, most importantly that taxpayers will not fund your religion.

 Removing important protections such as No Aid Clauses changes that.
-The push to eviscerate No Aid Clauses is meant to augment the benefit churches receive under the separation of state and church and minimize the burdens.
+The push to eviscerate No Aid Clauses is meant to augment the benefit churches receive under the separation of state and church and to minimize the burdens.
 Put simply, this push is about giving churches special treatment.
 Churches want to have their cake-which they think American taxpayers must buy-and eat it too.

 If this movement is successful, it will impact religious freedom in two ways.
-First and most obvious, it will force citizens to bankroll creeds antithetical to their own.
-Second, and less obvious perhaps because it seems unlikely, is that this will lead to great oversight, control, and entanglement of government in religion.
+First and most obviously, it will force citizens to bankroll creeds antithetical to their own.
+Second, and perhaps less obvious because it seems unlikely, is that this will lead to great oversight, control, and entanglement of the government in religion.

-Vouchers and school choice provide a perfect example on this second issue.
+Vouchers and school choice provide a perfect example of this second issue.
 Regulations on private religious schools are foreordained because unregulated funds flowing to unaccountable organizations guarantees abuse.
 We've seen this play out in the country's longest-lived voucher program.
-In Milwaukee, over a 10-year period, more than \$139 million in taxpayer funds went to voucher schools that failed to meet standards.50 That's almost \$140 million of our money, wasted on religious schools that fail our students.
+In Milwaukee, over a 10-year period, more than \$139 million in taxpayer funds went to voucher schools that failed to meet standards.50 That's almost \$140 million of our money, wasted on religious schools that failed our students.